-When the Portuguese, British started attacking India repeatedly in 1500s and the French and the Dutch in the 1600s, what the coast leaders lacked was good coast guard mechanism.
-This is one of the reasons of the downfall of India in succumbing to the colonial powers.
+When the Portuguese, British started attacking India repeatedly in 1500s and the French and the Dutch in the 1600s, what the coastal leaders lacked was good coast guard mechanism.
+This is one of the reasons for the downfall of India in succumbing to the colonial powers.
 This one fact highlights to us the importance of coast guard in maintaining national integrity.

-Let us recognize the valiant efforts of the sailors of the coast guard who day & night guard our shores so that we may go about daily work in peaceful manner.
+Let us recognize the valiant efforts of the sailors of the coast guard who day & night guard our shores so that we may go about our daily work in peace.